 Explore the awe-inspiring landscapes of parc national Kuururjuaq in the summer, along with Inuit guides who will take you to the mountains’ best spots.

 Take an exhilarating hike to Quebec’s highest altitudes, the Torngat Mountains in the Kauvvik (Iberville) sector.
-In these mountains, along rivers and glacial lakes, you’ll experience a unique expedition in northern Quebec, under a sky illuminated by the northern lights.
+In these mountains, along rivers and glacial lakes, you’ll experience a unique expedition in northern Quebec.

 The undeveloped trails of Kuururjuaq are suitable for intermediate to advanced level hikers, depending on the area.
 During your trek, you may come across unstable, sometimes slippery ground, bushy areas, and uneven terrain that can make hiking difficult.
 However, this tour is well suited to anyone who is fit and comfortable with heights.